Top 100 companies in Germany in 2026: revenue ranked

 Insurance & Finance

-• Firms here specialize in global risk management, large-scale asset investment, and comprehensive banking services for international trade.
+• Firms here specialize in global risk management, large-scale asset investment, consulting or comprehensive banking services for international trade.

 • This category provides the capital stability and risk mitigation required for all other industries to invest in long-term projects and survive economic volatility.